SimonChristopherCropper/XLS_Tools/README.md

 A csv file is exported, rather than a spreadsheet, as some formatting is introduced by the python library if exported to Excel.
 There is also no opportunity to clean the data before importing into a new master spreadsheet.

-The program is run by typing "python Merge_XLS_Files.py" in the Ancaconda console.
+The program is run by typing "python Merge_XLS_Files.py" in the Anaconda console.
 A dialog will appear allowing you to select a directory to import.

 The merged output will be stored in the "output_data" directory for each sheet.
 This data is best cleansed before continuing.